Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 1. Wolves and Wolfdogs

-Most dog breeds are adaptable to living with modern humans indoors, however, some breeds demand jobs like herding, protection and chasing.
+Most dog breeds are adaptable to living with modern humans indoors, however, some breeds demand jobs like herding, protection, and chasing.
 These dogs are known to have high ‘drives’ that stem from their predatory and territorial roots.
-So with possessing a wolf and some high content wolf mixes, you will experience the origins of these instincts in its complete, natural form.
+So when possessing a wolf and some high content wolf mixes, you will experience the origins of these instincts in their complete, natural form.